sanderfish/sanderfish-site/content/blog/create-a-map-of-your-sales-or-customers-with-mapbox/index.md

 A few gotchas:

 - Some spreadsheet editors export all empty rows and unnamed columns.
 It can be worth removing the unused rows at the bottom and right of your data.
-- Make sure your exported files contains Comma Separated Values and now Semicolon Separated Values.
+- Make sure your exported file contains Comma Separated Values and not Semicolon Separated Values.
 Mapbox only accepts the former.

 <br />
 <br />